man opening empty wallet

 3 Main forms of Business Bankruptcy

-- Chapter 11: Also referred to as reorganization, Chapter 11 bankruptcy enables businesses to restructure their debts and continue operating.
+- Chapter 11: Also referred to as reorganization, Chapter 11 bankruptcy enables businesses to restructure their business debts and continue operating.
 This option is suitable for businesses with a strong possibility of financial recovery.
-There are two subcategories of Chapter 11 bankruptcy—small business cases and subchapter V, specifically designed to cater to small businesses needs.
+There are two subcategories of Chapter 11 bankruptcy—small business cases and subchapter V, specifically designed to cater to small businesses owners.

 - Chapter 13: Chapter 13 bankruptcy, often called a "wage earner's plan," is typically used by individuals and sole proprietorship.
-It allows businesses to create a repayment plan to pay off their debts over time, usually within three to five years.
+It allows businesses to create a repayment plan to pay off their business debts over time, usually within three to five years.

-Reasons for Business Bankruptcy
+Reasons for Bankruptcy

-Understanding the reasons behind business bankruptcy can help you mitigate risks and take preventive measures for your business.
+Understanding the reasons behind bankruptcy can help you mitigate risks and take preventive measures for your business.
 This section will discuss some common factors that lead to bankruptcy, grouped into three main categories: financial challenges, operational issues, and external factors.

 Financial Challenges